-- (iii) tests for fitness to undertake sporting, leisure or vocational activities - (iv) compulsory examinations or tests to obtain any commercial licence (eg flying or driving) - (v) entrance to schools or other educational facilities - (vi) compulsory examinations for admissions to aged care facilities - (vii) vision screening - O5.5 Medicare benefits are not payable for services in the following circumstances: - (a) where the expenses for the service are paid or payable to a recognised (public) hospital; - (b) where the service is provided by teaching institutions to patients of supervised students; - (c) where the service is not "clinically relevant" (as described in the Health Insurance Act, ie a service rendered by an optometrist that is generally accepted in the optometric profession as being necessary for the appropriate treatment of the patient to whom it is rendered). - O5.6 Unless the Minister otherwise directs, a benefit is not payable in respect of an optometric service where: - (a) the service has been rendered by or on behalf of, or under an arrangement with, the Commonwealth, a State or a local governing body or an authority established by a law of the Commonwealth, a law of a State or a law of an internal Territory; or - (b) the service was rendered in one or more of the following circumstances - - (i) the employer arranges or requests the consultation - (ii) the results are provided to the employer by the optometrist - (iii) the employer requires that the employee have their eyes examined - (iv) the account for the consultation is sent to the employer - (v) the consultation takes place at the patient's workplace or in a mobile consulting room at the patient's workplace.
+- (d) compulsory examinations or tests to obtain any commercial licence (e.g. flying or driving) - (e) entrance to schools or other educational facilities - (f) compulsory examinations for admissions to aged care facilities - (g) vision screening

+Medicare benefits are not payable for services in the following circumstances:

+- (a) where the expenses for the service are paid or payable to a recognised (public) hospital; - (b) where the service is provided by teaching institutions to patients of supervised students; - (c) where the service is not "clinically relevant" (as described in the Health Insurance Act 1973, i.e. a service rendered by an optometrist that is generally accepted in the optometric profession as being necessary for the appropriate treatment of the patient to whom it is rendered).

+Unless the Minister otherwise directs, a benefit is not payable in respect of an optometric service where:

+- (a) the service has been rendered by or on behalf of, or under an arrangement with, the Commonwealth, a State or a local governing body or an authority established by a law of the Commonwealth, a law of a State or a law of an internal Territory; or - (b) the service was rendered in one or more of the following circumstances - (i) the employer arranges or requests the consultation - (ii) the results are provided to the employer by the optometrist - (iii) the employer requires that the employee have their eyes examined - (iv) the account for the consultation is sent to the employer - (v) the consultation takes place at the patient's workplace or in a mobile consulting room at the patient's workplace.

-Services rendered to an optometrist's dependants, employer or practice partner or dependants
+Services rendered to an optometrist's dependants, employer or practice partner or dependants a spouse, in relation to a dependant person means:

-O5.7 A condition of the participating arrangement is that the optometrist agrees not to submit an account or a claim for services rendered to any dependants of the optometrist, to his or her employer or practice partner or any dependants of that employer or partner.
+A condition of the participating arrangement is that the optometrist agrees not to submit an account or a claim for services rendered to any dependants of the optometrist, to his or her employer or practice partner or any dependants of that employer or partner.